IELTS Writing Task 1 Bar Chart October 2018

 ……………………………….

-You must be able to organise details into body paragraphs in IELTS writing task 1.
-Some people find this difficult to do when there is a lot of information in the bar chart.
-Writing task 1 is not an essay, it is a report which needs to be concise and highly organised.
+Some people find it difficult to decide which categories and what data should go into what paragraphs, particularly if there is a lot of information given in the task.
+Remember, writing task 1 is not an essay, it is a report which needs to be concise and highly organised.

 Check your organisation skills